a-n-t-h-o-n-y/XenSequencer/docs/command_reference.md

 ## `duplicate`

-Duplicate the current selection by placing it in the next adjacent Cell.
+Duplicate the current selection by placing it in the right-adjacent Cell.

 ## `mode [InputMode: mode]`